leondutoit/pg-need-to-know/api/http-api.md

  "add_all_users": true}
 ```

-- Grant group access to a table
+- Grant group of data users access to a table (data owners have insert, update and delete rights by default)
 ```bash
 POST /rpc/table_group_access_grant
 Content-Type: application/json